gshaw/dotfiles/README.md

 # Gerry Shaw Dot Files

 These are config files to set up a system the I like it.
-It uses [Fish Shell](http://fishshell.com) and has only tested with Mac OS X.
+It uses [Fish Shell](http://fishshell.com) and has only tested with macOS.

+[Mise](https://github.com/jdx/mise) is used to install programming languages and is managed via the `.tool-versions`.

 ## Installation